About London VTS

 Harbour Master - (VTS & SMS) - Simon Phillips

 Simon leads the VTS Department and is responsible for the strategic development of the department’s policy and procedural management as well as national/international liaison activities.
-Simon also retains strategic management of the PLA’s IALA and MCA accredited training organisation.
-Simon is also responsible the maintenance of the port’s Marine Safety Management System (SMS).
+Simon also retains strategic management of the PLA’s IALA and MCA-accredited training organisation and is responsible for the maintenance of the Port’s Marine Safety Management System (SMS).